 “Now how does it really work?”, the dragonfly asked the butterfly, one balmy summer evening when they were sitting on a reed stalk, pensively looking out over the water.

-“What?” asked the butterfly, “and why would it not have been real until now?”
+“What?”, asked the butterfly.
+“And why would it not have been real until now?”

-“Oh, sorry”, said the dragonfly and gasped for a bit more air, “I mean, do you really not mind that the cockatoo is away so often?”
+“Oh, sorry,” said the dragonfly and gasped for a bit more air, “I mean, do you really not mind that the cockatoo is away so often?”

-“But why”, asked the butterfly, “is everybody thinking that I would mind?”
+“So why”, asked the butterfly, “is everybody thinking that I would mind?”

-“Well”, said the dragonfly, “you know.
+“Well,” said the dragonfly, “you know.
 They say that when you’re a couple, you do everything together.
-Or at least go to sleep each night together in your own house”.
+Or at least go to sleep each night together in your own house.”

 “That’s called trust”, said the butterfly.